 The Kingfisher Project is a volunteer-based community information project aimed at creating greater awareness and understanding of the heroin and opioid epidemic in our community and across the nation.

-As part of the initiative Kingfisher Project volunteers produce a radio segment that airs weekly on WJFF Making Wave a weekly radio show broadcast at public radio station, WJFF, Jeffersonville, NY, 90.5 fm, Mondays at 7 p.m.
+As part of the initiative Kingfisher Project volunteers produce radio segments that air on WJFF public radio in Jeffersonville, NY, 90.5 fm.

 Kingfisher Project volunteers also work to create awareness in other ways and to raise funds to sustain their awareness work.